mikestead/bitbucket-changelog/README.md

 The `package.json` will be read for the version to associate merged pull requests since the last release.

-You should also add some some configuration to your `package.json` as shown below.
+You should also add some configuration to your `package.json` as shown below.

 ##### Example package.json